rails/rails/guides/source/constant_autoloading_and_reloading.md

 Project = Class.new(ActiveRecord::Base)
 ```

-Similarly, module creation using the `module` keyword:
+Similarly, module creation using the `module` keyword as in

 ```ruby
 module Admin